 sudo apt update && sudo apt upgrade

 Certbot is the official Let’s Encrypt client that handles certificate generation, installation, and renewal.
-Additionally, the Nginx plugin enables Certbot to automatically configure your web server and manage certificates without manual intervention.
+The Nginx plugin lets Certbot automatically configure your web server and manage certificates without manual edits.

 sudo apt install certbot python3-certbot-nginx